 When his fourth son, Gibreel, is born in 2005, Emad Burnat, a Palestinian villager, gets his first camera.
-While recording the growth of his son in the village of Bil'in in the West Bank, the Israelis begin bulldozing village olive groves to build a barrier to separate Bil'in from the Jewish Settlement Modi'in.
-Struggle and peaceful protests of the inhabitants of Bil'in rose and lasted for several years in which the the short film Make a Wish (2006) and the Drama Comedy May in the Summer (2013).
+While recording the growth of his son, in his village of Bil'in, a West Bank village, the Israelis begin bulldozing the village's olive groves to build a barrier to separate Bil'in from the Jewish settlement Modi'in.
+Struggle and peaceful protests of the inhabitants of Bil'in rose and lasted for several years in which the Israeli Army raided the village, arresting and shooting its inhabitants.
+Bil'in was losing arable land due to the construction of the separation wall, that cuts off 60% of its farmland.
+Each camera used to document these events is shot or smashed.